kothagundlahari/nodeCommands/README.md

 ### sed
        babel-node sed.js

+ please check the file in 'files/text.js' before and after running "babel-node sed.js"

+ The contents in the 'files/text.js' will be changed to not contain "node".

 ### Note:
 Using babel-node is not the recommended approach to use in production.
 For production purposes one should transpile the code into a specific folder and then use those file to serve into the node environment.